kibuchijw/alx-low_level_programming/0x08-recursion/README.md

 3. Return the length of a string
 4. Return the factorial of a given number
 5. Return value of x raised to the power of y
+6. Return the natural square root of a number